Mandrew0822/OrthoC/README.md

     sudo chmod +x build
     ./build

-Refer to docs.txt for further documentation on usage
+Refer to docs.md for further documentation on usage